 Group competence and contextual influence, subscales of collective teacher efficacy, were measured before and after the workshops using the 21-item Likert scale Collective Efficacy Questionnaire designed by Goddard, Hoy, and Woolfolk-Hoy (2000).
 The questionnaire was adapted for mathematics by adding the word "mathematics" where appropriate.
-For example, one original item related to group competence was, "Teachers in this school have what it takes to get children to learn.'
-The item mathematics."
-An item related to contextual influence was modified to, "Teachers in this school have what it function and the school really believe that every child can learn mathematics."
+For example, one original item related to group competence was, "Teachers in this school have what it takes to get children to learn."
+The item was modified to, "Teachers in this school have what it takes to get children to learn mathematics."
+An item related to contextual influence was modified to, "Teachers in this school really believe that every child can learn mathematics."
 This questionnaire used a 6-point scale, where a 6 indicated the highest efficacy and a 1 the lowest.